 So, in other words, the universe is really not expanding.
 Instead it appears that we and the rest of the content of the universe are shrinking.

-this type of pulsating universe.
-It is due to relative phase and
+context of this type of pulsating universe.
+It is due to

-when they are overlaid on the longitudinal background
+longitudinal waves when they are overlaid on the

 This difference is what we measure as spin.